rust-lang/reference/src/attributes/diagnostics.md

 pub fn another_example() {
     // This attribute creates two lint expectations.
 The `unused_mut` lint will be
     // suppressed and with that fulfill the first expectation.
 The `unused_variables`
-    // won't be emitted, since the variable is used.
+    // wouldn't be emitted, since the variable is used.
 That expectation will therefore
-    // not be satisfied, and a warning will be emitted.
+    // be unsatified, and a warning will be emitted.
     #[expect(unused_mut, unused_variables)]
     let mut link = "https://www.rust-lang.org/";